Higher Vector Bundles: Introducing higher vector bundles

+\begin{example} \begin{enumerate}[a)] \item Every morphism between simplicial vector bundles over a manifold $M$ must be flat, for the only cleavage is spanned by the degenerate simplices, see Lemma \ref{lemma:dk-groupoid}. \item Morphisms between 0-vector bundles are also flat, for if $q:V\to G$ is a 0-vector bundle, the only cleavage is $C_n=V_n$, which is normal and flat. \item Let $V$ and $V'$ be VB-groupoids over a Lie groupoid $G$, endowed with cleavages $C$ and $C'$, respectively.
+We claim that any morphism $\phi: V\to V'$ of VB-groupoids is weakly flat.
+In fact, given $v\in C_1$ such that $s_0(v)=0$, we necessarily have $v=0$, so $\phi(v)=0\in C'$. \end{enumerate} \end{example}

-We write $Rep^\infty(G)$ for the category of representations up to homotopy, $VB^\infty(G)$ for that of higher vector bundles, and $VB^\infty_+(G)$ for the category where an object is a higher vector bundle coupled with a normal weakly flat cleavage, and where the morphisms are weakly flat.
-We also write $Rep^N(G)$, $VB^N(G)$ and $VB^N_+(G)$ for the full subcategories of objects of order $N$.
+\begin{remark} The composition of weakly flat morphisms is weakly flat.
+We write $VB^\infty_+(G)$ for the category of higher vector bundles coupled with a normal weakly flat cleavage, and where the morphisms are weakly flat, and $VB^N_+(G)$ for the subcategory of objects of order $N$.
+We write

-\begin{remark} Let $U:VB^\infty_+(G)\to VB^\infty(G)$ and $U^N:VB^N_+(G)\to VB^N(G)$ be the forgetful functors.
-It is clear that $U^1,U^0$ are equivalences of categories, for every VB-groupoid admits a normal weakly flat cleavage, and every morphism is weakly flat.
-Example \ref{ex:not-full} shows that $U$ and $U^N$ are not full when $N>1$.
-We will show in Example \ref{ex:es} that $U$ and $U^N$ are neither essentially surjective when $N>1$, for there are 2-vector bundles that do not admit a cleavage at all. \end{remark}
+for the forgetful functors.
+If $G$ is a Lie groupoid then $U^1,U^0$ are equivalences of categories, for every $V$ admits a normal weakly flat cleavage, and every $\phi$ is weakly flat.
+For $N\geq 2$, we will show with Examples \ref{ex:es} and \ref{ex:not-full} that $U^N$ (and hence $U$) is not essentially surjective nor full. \end{remark}

-Along the next two sections, we will describe an equivalence of categories $Rep^\infty(G)\cong VB^\infty_+(G)$ preserving the order.
-In section \ref{section:sdp}, we define a semi-direct product construction that produces a simplicial vector bundle out of a representation up to homotopy, and comes equipped with a canonical cleavage.
-In section \ref{section:splitting}, we characterize the essential image of the semi-direct product, by showing that any higher vector bundle admitting a normal weakly flat cleavage can be split into a representation up to homotopy.
+We close this section with two intricate examples.
+The first one shows a higher vector bundle of order 2 that does not admit a cleavage at all.
+This shows that $U^2$ is not essentially surjective.
+Nevertheless, in future work, we will show that every higher vector bundle is homotopic to one admitting a cleavage.
+The second example present a morphism between higher vector bundles endowed with weakly flat cleavages that is not weakly flat, showing that $U^2$ is not full.